-7. Handleless cabinets for a streamlined look
+7. Pick handleless cabinets for a streamlined look

 This gorgeous Kensington kitchen by Such Designs achieves its understated look by juxtaposing different finishes – the shiny worktop surface with the matt lacquer finish of the Rotpunkt kitchen cabinets.
 The clever handleless design completes the streamlined effect.

-8. A hob to end all hobs
+8. Switch to the hob to end all hobs

 A kitchen, even a very luxurious one, is first and foremost for cooking.
 So, investing in a high-quality cooker and hob makes sense; it really helps if the hob looks great, too – after all, it's always on show.